nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 Before Nautobot can run a Job as a Kubernetes Job, it requires a Job manifest.
-There is one-to-one mapping between a Job Queue and a Kubernetes Job manifest, which means that each Job Queue, configured in Nautobot, requires a dedicated Kubernetes Job manifest.
+There is one-to-one mapping between a Job Queue and a Kubernetes Job manifest, which means that each Job Queue configured in Nautobot requires a dedicated Kubernetes Job manifest.

 Nautobot gets manifests from the file system.
 All manifests must be stored in